Why Gums Bleed When Flossing: Causes and Solutions

-Flossing is one of the best ways to keep your mouth healthy and your smile sparkling.
+Flossing helps maintain oral hygiene and supports healthy gums and teeth.
 But for many Aussies, that little piece of string brings a bit of worry.
 If you’ve ever noticed a bit of pink in the sink when you floss, you’re not alone.
 The sight of gums bleeding when flossing can be a bit of a shocker, making you wonder if you’re doing it wrong or if there’s a serious problem brewing.

 Why Do Gums Bleed When Flossing?